tharmes42/vCamDesk/README.md

 which provide virtual background removal without greenscreen are supported and the result even takes lesser space on your screen / demo / recordings. :)

-## PROJECT NOT MAINTAINED
+## IMPORTANT: PROJECT NOT MAINTAINED -> Use new app WebcamOnDesktop
 I have created the program new from scratch as an universal windows app to make is easier and safer to distribute the app.
-The new app lacks the greenscreen / alpha channel function, because this is not available with the current windwos SDK.
+The new app lacks the greenscreen / alpha channel function, because this is not available with the current windows SDK.
 But the most important things are working.

 Have a look at it: [WebcamOnDesktop](https://github.com/tharmes42/WebcamOnDesktop)